iamwrick/clinical_notes_generator/README.md

 - Anthropic Sonnet LLM (for text generation) via Amazon Bedrock API
 - Additional Python libraries: `boto3`, `transformers`, `torch`, `accelerate`

+NOTE: ffmpeg should be present and configured on the machine where you will run the scripts.

 ## Installation

 1. Clone the repository: